scratchfoundation/scratchjr/README.md

 4. Run <tt>brew install librsvg</tt> to install commandline `rsvg-convert`
 5. Run <tt>brew install imagemagick</tt> to install commandline `magick`
 6. In the top level of the scratchjr repo directory, install npm dependencies for bundling the JavaScript: <tt>npm install</tt>

+### Analytics
+ScratchJr uses the Firebase SDK to record analytics for the app.
+Scratch Team developers should look for the configuration files in the Scratch Devs Vault.
+If you're not on the Scratch Team, then you'll need to set up your own [app analytics](https://firebase.google.com/products/analytics) with Google Firebase.
+It's free.

+1. Place the `google-services.json` file in `editions/free/android-resources`
+2. Place the `GoogleService-Info.plist` file in `editions/free/ios-resources`

 ### iOS